univault-org/md-next/PAI_Training/Theory/survival-instinct-convex-optimization-foundations.md

 ## References

-[Due to the groundbreaking nature of this theoretical work, many concepts introduced here represent new contributions to the field.
+[Due to the foundational nature of this theoretical work, many concepts introduced here represent new contributions to the field.
 Future versions will include comprehensive references as related work develops in response to this foundational framework.]

 ## Acknowledgments